e-koch/FilFinder/docs/tutorial.rst

     %matplotlib inline

-Load in the FITS file containing the simulated image.
-FilFinder expects a numpy array as an input, along with the image header.
+FilFinder accepts two forms of the input data:

+1. A numpy array and the header.

 .. code:: python

     img, hdr = fits.getdata("filaments_updatedhdr.fits", header=True)
-Alternatively, the data can be read in using:
+2. Or the HDU

 .. code:: python

     fits_hdu = fits.open("filaments_updatedhdr.fits")[0]
-    img, hdr = fits_hdu.data, fits_hdu.header
-Next we initialize the fil\_finder\_2D object.

-The algorithm requires 3 inputs to begin: the image, header and FWHM beamwidth.
-In the code below, these are specified by:

-1. img - numpy array of the image
-2. hdr - the associated header of the image
-3. 10.0 - the FWHM beamwidth in arcseconds
+When provided with the FITS HDU, the attached header is used.
+The algorithm requires only the image, however all results will be returned in pixel units without also giving the FITS header and the distance.

+The FWHM beamwidth is provided throught the `beamwidth` keyword.
+This can be passed any angular units available in the `astropy.units` package. **If no units are given, pixel units are assumed.**.

-The distance is specified with the ``distance`` keyword (in pc).
-It is optional, however the output will all be in terms of pixel units.
-Many of the default settings for parameters are dependent on physical scaling; **if no distance is provided, all parameters that have defaults must be specified**.
-If values are not given, an error will be raised specifying which parameter must be set.
+The distance is specified with the ``distance`` keyword.
+As for the `beamwidth`, a distance unit can be provided. **If no unit is given, parsecs are assumed.** Many of the default settings for parameters are dependent on physical scaling; **if no distance is provided, all parameters that have defaults must be specified**.
+Errors are raised which indicate which parameters need to be set.

 While the algorithm has multiple parameters, these are automatically set to default values which we found work well with the 250 & 350 micron